intention vs. attention

 Surrender: a progressive step beyond egocentricity toward a fuller connection with being.

-The toad narcissist’s forceful approach is to offer the direct experience of Spirit revealed via submission, thus disempowering (or falsely empowering) the individual.
+Submission is a forceful approach is to offer the direct experience of Spirit revealed via overwhelm, thus falsely empowering (disempowering) the individual.
 Seen in this lens, one could say that the forceful approach is a violation and that the gentler approach is a liberation.
+It would be another space to discuss whether or not the direct experience of Spirit is qualitatively affected by the approach or the nature/methodology of the revelation.

 The Approach to the Summit

 My discourse here is about how the direct experience of a full release is arrived at.
-Reliable technologies access the direct experience of Spirit (note that I am not meaning only trance states or other explorations of dimensionality, but of non-duality) in a variety of ways: certain styles of meditation; dark rooms/light deprivation, the hypnagogic/flickering effect, extremely large (dissociative) quantities of certain substances (many DMTs, LSD, mescalines, etc.), sound (i.e., isochronic beats), movement (shaking, dance, etc.), and sex.
+Reliable technologies access the direct experience of Spirit (note that I am not meaning only trance states or other explorations of expanded states of consciousness, dimensionality, but of non-duality) in a variety of ways: certain styles of meditation; dark rooms/light deprivation, the hypnagogic/flickering effect, extremely large (dissociative) quantities of certain substances (many DMTs, LSD, mescalines, etc.), sound (i.e., isochronic beats), movement (shaking, dance, etc.), and sex.
 Some of them are approached gently and some forcefully.
 The gentle approach could be argued to be the most refined one.

 Factors unique to the God molecule

 So what happens when the desired state is not achieved?
 Often the remedy is an increase in the quantity of the substance, or more attempts at submission.
 But what about more surrender?
-What about the psychosomatic, sensorimotor material that makes up the veil?
+What about the material that makes up the veil?
 If there were to be less of that cellular material, there would be less need for more of the substance.
 However, this would require more time.
-More time is often used with methodologies and orientations that are therapeutic, psycholytic, trauma-informed, etc.
+More time is often used with methodologies and orientations that are psycholytic, trauma-informed, etc.

 Effective and dissociative dosage levels are unique to the individual for a variety of reasons.
-Discovering that unique DD requires time: less time than with other modalities of psychedelic or ‘medicine’ use, to be sure, but more time than the submission approach used by the toad narcissist.
+Discovering that unique DD requires time: less time than with other modalities of psychedelic or ‘medicine’ use, to be sure, but more time than the submission approach used by some practitioners and psychonauts.
 The helicopter either needs to have a bigger engine (force/dose) to get to the top or needs the load to be lighter (surrender/letting go).
 One solution is for the passenger to consciously lighten their load.
 This makes the ride up more of a conscious choice: the individual releases the material that veils the direct experience with Spirit (the summit, so to speak) and in so doing less power (dose) is required.
 Indeed, empowerment results from the conscious, genuine surrender.

-Surrender empowers us
+Surrender empowers us.

 On an interpersonal level, it is compelling to opine, that yes, empowerment liberates the person from constricted/contracted ways of living.
 A liberated life probably leads to the further empowerment of others—the hundredth monkey myth.
 On a supra-personal level, it may be that a full release in and of itself is enough to catalyse the same effect.
-Yet even with the hundredth monkey hypothesis, after the rate of population growth is considered (more embodied godheads exist today than ever existed in sum before), is facilitation that emphasises empowerment (by way of arriving at the full release via genuine surrender) able to match or overtake the rate at which humans are being born?
+Yet even with the hundredth monkey hypothesis, after the rate of population growth is considered (more humans exist today than ever existed in sum before), is facilitation that emphasises empowerment (by way of arriving at the full release via genuine surrender) able to match or overtake the rate at which humans are being born?

-The toad narcissists may not have the time to consider these ruminations and I don’t expect that they, as I describe them, are reading this right now.
+Those practitioners betting on a submission approach may not have the time to consider these ruminations and I don’t expect that they, as I describe them, are reading this right now.
 Those practitioners who are interested in empowering individuals via genuine surrender in their approach may be more inclined to take the time to read this.
 In any case, it’s likely that there isn’t a ‘best’ way.
 The full release of the ego structure can happen many ways.

 One of them is with surrender in mind.